The rise of the galactic empire: luminosity functions at $z\sim17$ and $z\sim25$ estimated with the MIDIS$+$NGDEEP ultra-deep JWST/NIRCam dataset: Selection of z>16 galaxy candidates

 This sample of 733 sources selected with observational and physical criteria were also inspected visually.
-We vetted galaxies unaffected by artifacts such as star spikes and/or contamination by nearby objects, as well as sources for which stacks of the SW data provided $\mathrm{SNR}>2$ measurements in any of the photometric apertures.
+We vetted galaxies unaffected by artifacts such as star spikes and/or contamination by nearby objects (695 were removed due to these effects), as well as sources for which the individual bands and the stacks of the SW data (or also adding F277W for the $z\sim25$ candidates) provided $\mathrm{SNR}>2$ measurements in any of the photometric apertures (29 sources were removed due to this check).

 Our final sample is composed of six F200W dropouts and three F277W dropouts, whose typical photometric redshifts are $z\sim17$ and $z\sim25$, respectively.
+Four of the nine candidates are located in the MIDIS area, and the others in the NGDEEP region.
 The sample is presented in Table~\ref{tab:sample}.